Vitols999/QMS-WIKI/DevelopingDocumentation.md

             - - -
             [Prev](... | [Home](... | [Manual](... | ...

     *   Do not use the Markdown directive `- - -` to insert a horizontal rule, that is, a horizontal line running from the left edge of the browser window to the right edge.
 This special way of coding a horizontal rule is regarded as part of the navigation bars and will be removed anywhere else in the file when the navigation bars are automatically inserted or updated.
-Rather use the Markdown variants `---` or `***`, if you need a horizontal rule somewhere in your Markdown file.
+Rather, use the Markdown variants `---` or `***`, if you need a horizontal rule somewhere in your Markdown file.

     *   Leave the header and footer line of the table of contents (TOC) at the top of the page unchanged.
 These lines look like